 7. Milstead & Co. — Seattle

-But it's Milstead’s dedication to the coffees he serves that make it rank so highly on our list for its quality.
+Milstead’s dedication to the coffees served makes it rank so highly on our list for its quality.
 With more than 30 different coffees on the menu to sample at a time, you’ll never get a better education about coffee than at Milstead & Co.
 Stop by for a single-origin espresso, an Aeropress, or Clever drip coffee, and consider yourself schooled in the art of coffee.

 “Panther has two great shops that have been thoughtfully designed for their respective neighborhoods.
 There is a charm to each that is not only uniquely Miami, but with the personality of their respective communities, while being home to one of the best baristas in country, Camila Ramos.” — Park Brannen, North East Barista Champion